Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 First, we definitely want bioidentical progesterone and not synthetic progestins.

-There's quite a bit of research on the different outcome between the two in case you run into a doctor who calls bioidentical snake-oil.
+There's quite a bit of research on the different outcomes between the two in case you run into a doctor who calls bioidentical snake-oil.

 Progesterone was associated with lower breast cancer risk compared to synthetic progestins when each is given in combination with estrogen, relative risk 0.67; 95 % confidence interval 0.55–0.81.